 If journalists report environmental problems, climate instability or pollution disasters, they should report an efficient policy for resolving those problems (charge a fee proportional to emissions or resource depletion).

-If fairness is important, then we should expect that industries will compensate the people when pollution is put or natural resources are depleted.
-Proceeds from pollution fees and from natural resource user-fees should be shared to all the world's people.
+If fairness is important, then we should expect that industries will compensate the people when pollution is emitted or natural resources are depleted.
+Proceeds from pollution fees and from natural resource extraction fees should be shared to all the world's people.
 Sharing (a monetary representation of) natural wealth would end poverty throughout the world.

 If reporters tell us about poverty, social instability or disparity of wealth, they should mention a fair policy of sharing proceeds from environmental impact fees.
 We should understand that extreme poverty persists alongside opulence only because we fail to share natural wealth equally.